 Last year I wrote about loss and trauma and wondered whether, in a strange way, it could lead to self-improvement.
 I used the example of Nick Cave who's beautiful film One More Time With Feeling I had seen that day.
 A film shot in the wake of the tragic loss of his son and one that, as a father, I found remarkably touching.
 It was clear that the immense bond between Cave and his wife Susie was at the heart of their recovery.
 His friendship and creative connection to long-time collaborator Warren Ellis was also hugely important.
 Cave remained actively creative and , with small steps, used the process as a kind of therapy.

 Jump forward a year and I witnessed a stunning performance from Nick, Warren and The Bad Seeds in Glasgow last night.
-The was a performance from a supremely talented showman.
+This was a performance from a supremely talented showman.
 Some would even say a Shayman and a Poet.
 He rolled out classic after classic from a career with The Bad Seeds spanning over 30 years.
 This was a white-hot and passionate performance (although I'm sure he'd prefer black-hot).

 — Daniel Holland (@KingOfMen85) September 28, 2017

 It turns out (as well all know deep down) keepin' on keepin' on pays off.
-As I travelled to the gig, I caught this quote from Roald Dhal in a book I'm reading by David Hieatt.
+As I traveled to the gig, I caught this quote from Roald Dhal in a book I'm reading by David Hieatt.
 For me, it sums up what people like Nick do and the opportunity we all have.